 - Shopping / markets

 These homely cottages are ideal family retreats.
-They're extremely well equipped, come in various shapes and sizes, and have heaps of space for kids to run around in.
+They're extremely well equipped, come in various shapes and sizes, and have heaps of space for kids to run around in (note that the stable yard, though safe for children to play in, is a shared space with other guests).
 With lots of beaches within walking distance, family activities and watersports in the area, and books, games, puzzles and DVDs in the cottages, little ones are unlikely to get bored here.

 Family friendly accommodation: